aarthika-nathan/tech-test-full-stack-engineer/SOLUTION.md

-    GET /jobs                       : Retrieves all the jobs GET /jobs?status=new            : Retrieves all the jobs where the status is new GET /jobs?status=accepted       : Retrieves all the jobs where the status is accepted POST /jobs/:id/accept           : Update the status of the job as accepted POST /jobs/:id/decline          : Update the status of the job as declined
+    GET /jobs                       : Retrieves all the jobs GET /jobs?status=new            : Retrieves all the jobs where the status is new GET /jobs?status=accepted       : Retrieves all the jobs where the status is accepted PUT /jobs/:id/accept           : Update the status of the job as accepted PUT /jobs/:id/decline          : Update the status of the job as declined

 Mysql Db connection is required to query the data.
 Used the library 'mysql'.